sislam16/Binge-it/README.md

     - DELETE for Delete
 - Use redux for your state management
 - Add user authentication so that users can register and sign in.
+- Make it mobile responsive.
+Nothing brakes or looks awkward or off the screen on at least three different screen sizes.

 ## Standards